Why is everyone worried about the amount of traffic?

 Raw logs are a standard feature in the hosting packages now, but you should make sure nevertheless.
 Raw logs are important if you plan to use advanced client based software to analyze the traffic your website receives.

 Analog, Webalizer and Awstats

 All three analyzers can help you find out new things about your visitors.
-You'll not go "WOW!" when using them, but you'll know a thing or two about your visitors nevertheless.
-Just so you can get an idea of how they look like, here are their demos: Analog, Webalizer and Awstats.
+You’ll not go “WOW!” when using them, but you’ll know a thing or two about your visitors nevertheless.
+Just so you can get an idea of how they look like, here are their demos: Analog and Webalizer.